worthingtonse/WEST-Protocol/E. Healing Services.md

 Fix allows you to fix multiple tokens using tickets that it got from the Get_Ticket service.
 Each ticket can only be used one time per RAIDA.
 Each RAIDA can use the same ticket to fix.
-This allows the client to use all the tickets returned from a Get_Ticket request to fix all the fracked tokens on all the RAIDA without needed to go and get more tickets.
+This allows the client to use all the tickets returned from a Get_Ticket request to fix all the fracked tokens on all the RAIDA without needing to go and get more tickets.
 The Fix then calls the "Validate Ticket" service and sees what SNs are returned.
-If 13 or 25 RAIDA return the same SN, that SN's ANs are changed to the PAN supplied by the Client in 🔴Version 0 of the Fix command.
+If 13 out of 25 RAIDA return the same SN, that SN's ANs are changed to the PAN supplied by the Client.
-🔴Version 1 requires the caller to supply a PAN Generator instead of PANs.

 Version 0 Example Request Body with four tokens: